raspberrypilearning/build-crumble-motor-buggy/en/step_4.md

 --- task ---

-Connect a crocodile clip to each of the positive and negative terminals of the motor 1 output in the bttom left-hand corner of the Crumble board.
+Connect a crocodile clip to each of the positive and negative terminals of the motor 1 output in the bottom left-hand corner of the Crumble board.

 ![Positive and negative Crumble motor 1 connections](images/makeBuggy_crumbleMotor1Output-01.png)